scramjetorg/platform-docs/samples/simple-counter-js/README.md

 # simple-counter

-A simple sequence, that counts and logs the number in one-second intervals.
+A simple Sequence, that counts and logs the number in one-second intervals.
 As a default, the counter is started with 0 and ends with 1000.
 These values can be changed by passing the `start` and `end` parameters.

 > 💡 **Please note that the sample below requires some previous installations before you start running it, you will find them [here](../../README.md#3-install-scramjet-transform-hub).**